7beat/CarRentalApi/README.md

 ## Data
 TPC strategy was used to distinguish vehicles and make them inherit common properties from base abstract Vehicle class.
-EntityBase class ins equiped with **CreatedBy and CreatedAt** properties to control the lifecycle of entities
+EntityBase class is equiped with **CreatedBy and CreatedAt** properties to control the lifecycle of entities

 ## Features
 * Authentication using Jwt Token and Server-Side Authorization